Skip to main content

 atlas login

-Let's start off by spinning up a database using Docker:
+Let's start by spinning up a local database using Docker:

-For this example we will begin with a minimal database with a users table and an id as the primary key.
+For this example, we will begin with a minimal database containing a users table with id as the primary key.

 CREATE TABLE `users` (